flaviocopes/vuehandbook/04-vue-devtools/index.md

 ## How to use the Developer Tools

-As mentioned, the Vue DevTools can be activated by opening the Developer Tools in the browser, and moving to the Vue panel.
+As mentioned, the Vue DevTools can be activated by opening the Developer Tools in the browser and moving to the Vue panel.

 Another option is to right-click on any element in the page, and choose "Inspect Vue component":